 The matching of assets and liabilities may be analyzed by examining the extent to which such assets and liabilities are "interest rate sensitive" and by monitoring an institution's interest rate sensitivity "gap."
 An asset or liability is said to be interest rate sensitive within a specific time period if it will mature or reprice within that time period.
 The interest rate sensitivity gap is defined as the difference between the dollar amount of rate-sensitive assets repricing during a period and the volume of rate-sensitive liabilities repricing during the same period.
-A gap is considered positive when the amount of interest rate-sensitive assets exceeds the amount of interest rate-sensitive liabilities.
-A gap is considered negative when the amount of interest rate-sensitive assets.
-During a period of rising interest rates, a negative gap would tend to adversely affect net interest income while a positive gap would tend to result in an increase in net interest income.
-During a period of falling interest rates, a negative gap would tend to result in an increase in net interest income.
+A gap is considered positive when the amount of interest rate-sensitive liabilities.
+A gap is considered negative when the amount of interest rate-sensitive liabilities exceeds the amount of interest rate-sensitive assets.
+During a period of rising interest rates, a negative gap would tend to adversely affect net interest income while a positive gap would tend to result in an increase in net interest income while a positive gap would tend to adversely affect net interest income.

 Our asset liability and investment committee of the Bank, which consists of four executive officers of the Bank, is charged with monitoring our liquidity and funds position.
 The committee regularly reviews the rate sensitivity position on a three-month, six-month and one-year time horizon; loans-to-deposits ratios; and average maturities for certain categories of liabilities.
 The asset liability committee uses a computer model to analyze the maturities of rate-sensitive assets and liabilities.
 The model measures the "gap" which is defined as the difference between the dollar amount of rate-sensitive assets repricing during a period and the volume of rate-sensitive liabilities repricing during the same period.
 Gap is also expressed as the ratio of rate-sensitive assets divided by rate-sensitive liabilities.
 If the ratio is greater than "one," then the dollar value of assets exceeds the dollar value of liabilities and the balance sheet is "asset sensitive."
 Conversely, if the value of liabilities exceeds the dollar value of assets, then the ratio is less than one and the balance sheet is "liability sensitive."
 Our internal policy requires our management to maintain the gap such that net interest margins will not change more than 10% if interest rates change by 100 basis points or more than 15% if interest rates change by 200 basis points.
 As of December 31, 2010, our gap was within such ranges.
-See "- Quantitative and Qualitative Analysis of Market Risk" below in Item 7A for additional information.
+See "-Quantitative and Qualitative Analysis of Market Risk" below in Item 7A for additional information.